-This is the second time in our VS section that the two major companies Irem and SNK come face to face...
-We are still in 1992, and after having shot the wad on Beat 'em Up (see Mutation Nation VS Undercover Cops), here are our two talented publishers competing again, this time in the Shoot them Up category.
-Any fan of the genre knows R-type and how Irem made history with this revolutionary title.
-SNK launches a horizontal shooting game for the first time on its 16-bit system, after Alpha Mission II and Ghost Pilots: we are finally facing a fat R-type clone, Neo Geo style!
+This is the second time in our VS section that the two major companies Irem and SNK come face to face, this time in the Shoot them Up category.
+Any fan of the genre knows R-type and how Irem made history with this title.
+SNK launches a horizontal shooting game for the first time on its 16-bit system.
 The MVS versus the M-92: Irem's hardware is slightly lower than the Neo Geo in terms of processors, sprites and displayable colors, but it uses a similar Yamaha sound chip.
 The advantage also goes to SNK on memory and video RAM, while the M92 is significantly thinner in terms of resolution.
 On Last Resort and R-Type Leo, the displays used are respectively 312x224 and 320x240.
-The rom size of the two rivals is close enough, since the title of SNK is just 11Mb bigger (45 against 34), which is insignificant in this duel.
+The rom size of the two rivals is close enough, since the title of SNK is just 11Mb bigger (45 against 34), which is not significant in this duel.

 Irem has chosen to innovate for this new installment in his saga, by radically changing the module system.
-Here are five types of bonuses: three machine gun (green, blue or red) giving different weapons that upgrade on three power levels.
-The M bonus provides missiles in addition to the basic gun, and S of course is speed-up, which improves speed.
-The first bonus shot collected awards no more one, but two small modules that are placed above and below the unit.
-No more charge or moving module now!
-The gameplay has been greatly simplified: shoot with A, launch both modules by pressing B: these are homing and go directly destroying enemies or inflict considerable damages to the Bosses.
-Paradoxically, Last Resort looks more like R-Type for its gameplay than its inheritor Leo!
-In SNK's title, the system breaks down into speed-up and blue/red power-ups, with engraved letters on it: H, L, G. Homing Missile, Ground Missile and Laser.
-Three power levels are here possible for each type.
+There's five types of bonuses: three machine gun (green, blue or red) giving different weapons that upgrade on three power levels.
+The M bonus provides missiles in addition to the basic gun, and S of course is speed-up.
+The first bonus collected awards no more one, but two small modules that are placed above and below the unit.
+No more charge or moving module, the gameplay was simplified: shoot with A, launch both modules by pressing B: these are homing and go directly destroying enemies.
+Paradoxically, Last Resort looks more like R-Type for gameplay than its inheritor Leo!
+In SNK's title, the bonuses are speed-up and blue/red power-ups, with engraved letters on it: H, L, G. Homing Missile, Ground Missile and Laser.
+Three power levels are possible for each type.
 The first bonus provides the shield module, which can be placed anywhere around the vessel.
-You can lock or unlock position by pressing B. Our module is thus a shield, shoots plasma in every possible direction, and sends the special weapon H, L or G collected right from the second bonus!
-Maintain A loads the module's launch in any direction to destroy everything in its path.
+You can lock or unlock position by pressing B. Maintain A loads the module's launch in any direction to destroy everything in its path.
 The collected capsule's color is important: if it was blue, the module rebounds against obstacles, if it was red, the module slides on them.
-Allowing more complete and far more tactical play than R-Type Leo, Last Resort overrules the gameplay part.
+Allowing more tactical play than R-Type Leo, Last Resort overrules this part.

 Technically, Neo Geo has this time clearly dominated the M-92.
 R-Type Leo is certainly not the best of the series, but it's still a high quality title.
 There's only on life that Irem's production takes over its competitor.
 Last Resort, which is just another R-Type clone, however offers many great innovations, a gorgeous realization and an unique atmosphere, in addition to a refined gameplay allowing many in-game tactics.
 A beautiful victory from SNK, exploiting nicely the Neo Geo, with the robust 45 Mb of Last Resort!